itsme-brijeshrai/BookMyShow/README.md

-# Instacart Clone - A Collaborative Project
+# Instacart Clone - A Solo Project

 This is a simple app made to book tickets for your favourite movies to watch.